Wolodmr/iovote/docs/optimization.md

 - Using a production-ready database like PostgreSQL for better scalability.
 - Enabling Gzip compression to reduce response size.

-By implementing these optimizations, *Vote Cast* ensures better performance and a seamless user experience.
+By implementing these optimizations, *ioVote* ensures better performance and a seamless user experience.